Treewidth of graphs with balanced separations: Introduction and results

 Note that Theorem~\ref{thm-main} implies the aforementioned result of B{\"o}ttcher et al. without the restriction on the maximum degree.

-The key ingredient of the proof of Theorem~\ref{thm-main} is a result of Chen et al.~\cite{confluent} on the existence of confluent flows.
-We give the necessary definitions and prove the preliminary results in Section~\ref{sec-confluent}.
+We give the necessary definitions and prove the preliminary results in Section~\ref{sec-aux}.
 The proof of Theorem~\ref{thm-main} is completed in Section~\ref{sec-proof}.